-Carmen Marsico (Singer, Gostanza) Award-winning Italian vocalist, composer, actress, and dancer Carmen Marsico hails from the mountainous and wild region of Basilicata.
-Best known as lead singer and front person of the award-winning group Newpoli, she currently co-leads a new ensemble, Zafarán, which performs a variety of music spanning from Turkey to Greece and Southern Italy, Cape Verde, Spain, and Portugal, as well as traditional and modern Romani repertoire.
+Carmen Marsico (Singer, Gostanza)

+Award-winning Italian vocalist, composer,

+actress, and dancer Carmen Marsico hails from

+the mountainous and wild region of Basilicata.

+Best known as lead singer and front person of

+the award-winning group Newpoli, she currently

+co-leads a new ensemble, Zafarán, which

+performs a variety of music spanning from

+Turkey to Greece and Southern Italy, Cape Verde, Spain, and Portugal, as well as traditional and modern Romani repertoire.
 She has performed at theaters, PAC's, and festivals all over the United States, and her recordings have been heard on radio all over the Americas and Europe.
 Since 2019, she has been collaborating with the Boston-based Italian theater company Pazzi Lazzi, directed by Chiara Durazzini.
 Carmen is currently an Assistant Professor of Voice at Berklee College of Music.

-Crew (in alphabetical order) Federica Ganzarolli Jancek (Set Designer) Federica was born and raised in Verona, Italy, where she studied interior design and conservation of art.
-Her early career was devoted to restoring frescoes, oil paintings and sculptures, as well as painting murals for private and public spaces.
-After moving to Boston in 2012, she obtained certification in Universal Design and has continued to provide design and art restoration services to private clients.
-She constantly explores new mediums and has branched into ceramics and textiles.
-For Federica, art is a vital source of joy and sharing her joy with people is her greatest passion.
-Sarah Netsky (Subtitles Coordinator) Sarah is a lifelong resident of Cambridge, MA and is thrilled to be providing subtitles for this show.
+Crew

+(in alphabetical order)

+Emanuele Capoano (Music and Sound Director) Emanuele is one of the co-founders of the Commedia dell'Arte troupe Pazzi Lazzi.
+After directing and performing for the company since 2013, he is now producing podcasts and reading audiobooks.
+Some of his other credits include "Daniel The Brave" by Starina Jonhnson and directed by Chiara Durazzini for the short comedy festival Women in Comedy, organized by Kairos Italy Theater.
+He is an actor from Calabria, Italy, and has over 10 years of theatre experience, both in Italy and in Boston.
+Emanuele has trained in several acting workshops in Italy, including one taught by Yves Lebreton.
+He studied Theatre in Officina Teatrale 'O in Florence, Italy Sarah Netsky (Subtitles Coordinator) Sarah is a lifelong resident of Cambridge, MA and is thrilled to be providing subtitles for this show.
 She graduated from Smith College in 2017 with a Bachelor of Arts in Italian Studies, which included a semester abroad in Florence.
 She is currently an usher for the Boston Symphony Orchestra, as well as a tour guide at two Boston churches and for Boston By Foot, a non-profit organization that promotes the diverse history of the city of Boston through out-door public walking tours.
-When not immersing herself in Italian, Sarah enjoys going to museums and taking walks.
-Gabriel Weiner (Music Tech) Gabriel is a student at UMass Amherst majoring in Psychology and Anthropology.
-He has been working with Pazzi Lazzi Troupe behind the scenes for several years.
-In his free time he likes to play the piano.
-During his senior year in high school, he wrote a paper about the art of Artemisia Gentileschi, so he is particularly excited to be involved in this show.

 Björn Wennås (Guitar Player, Recording) Swedish-born Björn Wennås is an award-winning guitarist and composer based in Boston.
 He is currently the guitarist in Zafarán, an Italy/US based world/folk ensemble as well as Ishna, an Irish group based in the US.
 He is one of only a handful of people outside of Italy that plays the 10 stringed Chitarra Battente.
 Marco Zanelli (Light Designer) Marco has worked as an actor, director, lighting designer and translator.
 Lighting designs include such shows as Little Shop of Horrors, A Chorus Line, The Wizard of Oz, Isabella Unmasked, Sweeney Todd, Fiddler on the Roof and The Miracle Worker, among others.
 Marco has also translated theatrical, literary, journalistic, historical, academic and geopolitical texts.
 Marco holds a Master of Arts in Italian from Middlebury College.